INITIATIVES TOWARD SUSTAINABILITY

 Summary

 • N High School started its operation in 2016 to provide correspondence courses using the Internet and ICT tools.
-The number of its students, combined with that of S High School topped 20,000.
+Combined with numbers from S High School (opened 2019) and R High School (opened 2025), enrollment continues to grow, exceeding 30,000 students in total.

-• Many students choose N High School and S High School as they can find what they want to do from a variety of curriculums and allocate more time to what they want to do.
+• Many students choose these schools as they can find what they want to do from a variety of curricula and allocate more time to what they want to do.

 • The schools help students become self-directed through various initiatives, with more students taking on diverse challenges, such as revitalizing local towns and starting an apparel brand.

-N High School and S High School are online schools run by Kadokawa Dwango Educational Institute.
-They use Dwango’s independently developed interactive education/learning services as well as experiential learning services via virtual reality.
+The N High School Group (N, S, and R High Schools) is a group of online schools run by Kadokawa Dwango Educational Institute.
+They make use of Dwango’s independently developed interactive education and learning services as well as experiential learning services via virtual reality.
 How do online schools differ from conventional in-person schools?
-How does ideal learning for the future look like in the eye of N/S High School?
+And what is the N High School Group's vision for the future of learning?

 N High School (Kadokawa Dwango Educational Institute), opened in April 2016 in Uruma City, Okinawa, is a credit system, regional correspondence high school.
-Its students can learn at their own pace using cutting-edge tools employed by technology and other businesses, including Slack and Google Workspace, on personal computers, smartphones, and tablets.
-It is a high school defined by Article 1 of the School Education Act of Japan, from which students can earn a high school diploma.
-Also, since daily learning can be done via the Internet, it accepts students not only in Japan but also abroad.
+Its students can learn at their own pace using cutting-edge digital tools employed by technology and other businesses, including Slack and Google Workspace, on personal computers, smartphones, and tablets.
+Defined by Article 1 of the School Education Act of Japan, from which students can earn a high school diploma, students in Japan and abroad can enroll, as daily learning can be done via the Internet.

-As such, we are working to create a better environment for delivering equal educational opportunities for everyone.
-N High School also strives to provide high-quality education that combines online and in-person classrooms.
-Its curriculums extend to education that respond to the needs of an internet-based society beyond compulsory credit courses for earning a high school diploma.
-Students can select as much as courses as they wish from a variety of study options, such as preparing for college entrance exams, learning programming or web design, gaining work experience, and studying abroad.
+At N High School Group schools, we are working to create a better environment for delivering equal educational opportunities for everyone while also striving to provide high-quality education that combines online and in-person classrooms.
+The curriculum extends to education that responds to the needs of an internet-based society beyond compulsory credit courses for earning a high school diploma, including college entrance exam prep, programming, web design, work experience, and study abroad.

-“We provide new and diverse education programs that respond to the needs of an internet-based society where we now live in.
+“We provide new and diverse education programs that respond to the needs of the internet-based society in which we now live.
 This is based on our institutional philosophy of equipping students with a comprehensive ability to survive a globalized, IT-oriented society, to develop globally active talent.”
-(Michiko Nagai, PR, Kadokawa Dwango Educational Institute)
+(PR, Kadokawa Dwango Educational Institute)

-The Commuter Course and the Online Commuting Course of N/S High School have launched “Project N” in collaboration with various businesses and government offices.
+The Commuter Course, offered at 100 locations nationwide, and the Online Commuting Course have launched “Project N” in collaboration with various businesses and government offices.
 It is a project-based learning program in which students work on solving social issues.
-The program helps high school students acquire knowledge and skills to be active in society.
-The program won GOOD DESIGN AWARD in 2020.
+So far, more than 200 projects have addressed real-world social issues in collaboration with companies and organizations, including Bandai Namco Entertainment Inc., Asahi Soft Drinks Co., Ltd., and TOMY Company, Ltd.

-Students can also gain various in-person experience; such as in dairy farming (left); watching and performing Eisa, a traditional Okinawan folk dance, at the time of screening in Ikei Island, Okinawa (right).
+Students can also gain various in-person experience; such as in dairy farming (left); watching and performing Eisa, a traditional Okinawan folk dance, at the time of schooling in Ikei Island, Okinawa (right).

-Additionally, N Progressive School that targets junior high school students was opened in April 2019.
-While it is not a junior high school defined by Article 1 of the School Education Act, it is a progressive school based on a new concept leveraging educational contents of N/S High School.
-Starting in April 2022, N Progressive School will strengthen a framework for helping students design their future path from age 12 to realize their individual dreams, by working more closely with N/S High School.
+Additionally, N Progressive School, which targets junior high school students, was opened in April 2019.
+While it is not a junior high school defined by Article 1 of the School Education Act, it is a progressive school based on a new concept leveraging educational content of the N High School Group.
+N Progressive School will strengthen a framework for helping students design their future path from age 12 to realize their individual dreams by working more closely with the N High School Group.

 Target SDGs